HomeArticlesComparisonCredit Card vs Debit Card

 Annual fee ₹0-₹5,000+ depending on card tier Usually free

-EMI conversion Yes — 0% EMI on large purchases via merchant offers Limited debit EMI options
+EMI conversion 0% EMI available on large purchases via merchant offers Limited debit EMI options

 A credit card issuer extends you a revolving line of credit up to your approved limit.
 Every purchase is a micro-loan.
-The grace period — typically 20–50 days from the statement date — is interest-free if you pay the full statement balance by the due date.
-Miss the full payment, and interest accrues on the entire statement balance from the transaction date, not the due date — a feature most cardholders don't realise until the first time they carry a balance.
+The grace period, typically 20 to 50 days from the statement date, stays interest-free if you pay the full statement balance by the due date.
+Miss the full payment and interest accrues on the entire statement balance from the transaction date, not the due date, a detail most cardholders don't discover until the first time they carry a balance.

-Rewards are the primary attraction for responsible users.
-Top cashback cards return 1–5% on specific categories.
-Travel cards convert spend to airline miles or hotel points that can be worth 2–4× the rupee equivalent when redeemed well.
-On ₹60,000/month spend, a 1.5% flat cashback card returns ₹10,800/year — a meaningful return for doing nothing differently.
+Rewards are the main draw for responsible users.
+Top cashback cards return 1 to 5% on specific categories.
+Travel cards convert spend into airline miles or hotel points that can be worth 2 to 4 times the rupee equivalent when redeemed well.
+On ₹60,000/month spend, a 1.5% flat cashback card returns ₹10,800/year for doing nothing differently.

-Fraud protection is stronger than most people realise.
-Under RBI's zero-liability guidelines, if you report an unauthorised transaction promptly and weren't negligent (shared PIN, responded to phishing), the card issuer reverses the charge within 10 working days.
-For online purchases, credit cards also offer chargeback rights — if a merchant doesn't deliver, you can dispute the charge.
+Fraud protection runs stronger than most people assume.
+Under RBI's zero-liability guidelines, reporting an unauthorised transaction promptly, without negligence like sharing a PIN or falling for phishing, gets the issuer to reverse the charge within 10 working days.
+Online purchases also carry chargeback rights: if a merchant doesn't deliver, you can dispute the charge.

-Credit history built through a credit card is what makes lenders approve your home loan, car loan, or personal loan later.
-CIBIL tracks payment history (pay on time = positive), credit utilisation (keep below 30% of limit), and account age.
-Someone with no credit products at 30 has a thin file and will struggle to get a competitive home loan rate.
+Credit history built through a card is what gets lenders to approve your home loan, car loan, or personal loan later.
+CIBIL tracks payment history (on-time payments count as positive), credit utilisation (keep it below 30% of limit), and account age.
+Someone with no credit products at 30 has a thin file and will struggle to land a competitive home loan rate.

 A debit card pulls directly from your savings or current account balance.
-There is no borrowing, no interest, and no minimum due.
-What you see in the account is what you can spend — making it the simpler, lower-risk instrument for daily use.
+No borrowing, no interest, no minimum due.
+What's in the account is what you can spend, which makes it the simpler, lower-risk instrument for daily use.

-Spending control is the debit card's greatest advantage for those who struggle with credit discipline.
-The hard ceiling of available balance prevents debt accumulation.
-For anyone paying off credit card debt or trying to stick to a strict budget, a debit card removes the temptation to overspend.
+Spending control is the debit card's strongest advantage for anyone who struggles with credit discipline.
+The hard ceiling of available balance prevents debt from piling up.
+If you're paying off credit card debt or sticking to a strict budget, a debit card removes the temptation to overspend entirely.

-UPI-linked spending has largely replaced debit card swipes for everyday Indian transactions — but the underlying mechanism (pull from bank account) is the same.
-Debit cards remain relevant for international travel (where UPI is not yet accepted), ATM withdrawals, and merchants who still require card-present transactions.
+UPI-linked spending has largely replaced debit card swipes for everyday Indian transactions, though the underlying mechanism, pulling from a bank account, is the same.
+Debit cards still matter for international travel where UPI isn't accepted, ATM withdrawals, and merchants that require card-present transactions.

-Limitations become clear for high-value purchases and online security.
-ATM fraud can drain your account before you notice; chargeback rights for debit cards are weaker than credit cards and recovery takes longer.
-Debit cards also build no credit history — years of responsible debit card use does not help your CIBIL score at all.
+The limitations show up around high-value purchases and online security.
+ATM fraud can drain your account before you even notice, chargeback rights are weaker than a credit card's, and recovery takes longer.
+Debit cards also build zero credit history: years of responsible use won't move your CIBIL score at all.

 When to Use a Credit Card